Karthi: 2008–2011: Break after Paruthiveeran

-Karthi's third film in 2010 was Suseenthiran's action thriller Naan Mahaan Alla, in which he played a middle class youth from Chennai whose life is disrupted when his father is targeted by a gang of killers.
-It received good reviews, was very popular, and Karthi's performances was praised by critics.
-Sreedhar Pillai wrote for Sify: "[Karthi] nails the character to perfection" ...
+Karthi's third film in 2010 was Suseenthiran's action thriller Naan Mahaan Alla.
+Karthi's performances was praised by critics.
+Sreedhar Pillai wrote for Sify: "[Karthi] nails the character to perfection ...
 He is one good reason to see the film."
-Bhama Devi Ravi of Times of India wrote: " ... what a pleasure to see Karthi deliver his best performance to date ... ".
-Rediff wrote that "Karthi has simply had a ball ... " and "It's been a long time since you saw an actor who can be as convincing in sadness and rage, as in happiness."
+Bhama Devi Ravi of Times of India wrote: "what a pleasure to see Karthi deliver his best performance to date".
+Rediff wrote that "Karthi has simply had a ball ...
+It's been a long time since you saw an actor who can be as convincing in sadness and rage, as in happiness."
 Naan Mahaan Alla was dubbed into Telugu and released as Naa Peru Shiva in 2011; it was very successful and earned Karthi some Telugu film offers.

 Karthi's next film was the action–masala Siruthai (2011), a remake of the 2006 Telugu film Vikramarkudu.
-He played two roles; a thief and a police officer.
 Karthi's performances received favourable reviews.
 Malathi Rangarajan of The Hindu wrote: "Karthi looks and performs better with every film.
 Siruthai exemplifies the observation".
 Pavithra Srinivasan of Rediff wrote: "But the film belongs to Rocket Raja (Karthi), the sort of adorable ruffian Tamil cinema has been missing for a while.
 He picks pockets, slices off handbags, charms women and even bashes (!) them up without a single jolt to his conscience."
 Despite gaining mixed critical response, the film achieved financial success, becoming one of the highest-grossing Tamil films of 2011.
 In 2011, Siruthai became Karthi's biggest commercial success, cementing his position in the Tamil film industry.
-Sify said that Karthi had become " ... one of the hottest stars in Kollywood".
+Sify said that Karthi had become "one of the hottest stars in Kollywood".
 He made a special appearance in a song in K. V. Anand's Ko (2011), alongside other prominent actors from Tamil cinema (Incl. his brother Suriya).